michael-s-downs/thethingineed/services/documentation/techhubgenaicompose.md

     "filter_types": [
         "GPT"
     ],
-    "substitutions_template": "Classify the 'Response' into one of the following categories: \n1) Correct: When the 'Response' is related to the 'query'. \n2) Compose: The 'Response' is related with compose, templates, rag. \n3) Sensitive Information: The 'Response' contains sensitive information such as ID numbers, client numbers, usernames, drugs, etc.", "substitutions": [
+    "substitutions_template": "Classify the 'Response' into one of the following categories: n1) Cars: When the query mentions cars or a phrase related with automotion. n2) Others: If the query does not mention the above topics. nRespond only with the category and topic (do not provide any explanation or reasoning). nQuery: ", "substitutions": [
         {
-            "from": "Correct",
-            "to": null
-        },
-        {
-            "from": "Compose",
+            "from": "Others",
-            "to": "Notify that sensitive information has been detected and that the query cannot be answered.
-Suggest discussing:", "extra_words": [
-                "weather",
-                "nature",
-                "geography"
-            ],
+            "to": "Answer that you are a bot that talks only abaout cars and automotion.", "extra_words": [],
             "randpick": 3
         },
         {
-            "from": "Sensitive Information",
+            "from": "Cars",
-            "to": "Notify that sensitive information has been detected and that the query cannot be answered.
-Suggest discussing:", "extra_words": [
-                "weather",
-                "nature",
-                "geography"
-            ],
+            "to": null,
+            "extra_words": [],
             "randpick": 3
         }
     ]